hugobelman/WkHtmlToPDF-.NET-Wrapper/README.md

 # WkHtmlToPDF C# Wrapper (.NET Framework)

-A small and easy-to-use wrapper for convert Html to Pdf files/url with wkhtmltopdf executable for C# .NET Framework.
+A small and easy-to-use wrapper for convert Html files to Pdf files with wkhtmltopdf executable for C# .NET Framework.

 ## Install

 1. Install Nuget Package
 ```
-Install-Package hugob.wkhtmltopdf
+Install-Package hugobelman.wkhtmltopdf
 ```
 2. Download wkhtmltopdf from [here](https://wkhtmltopdf.org/downloads.html) flavor **MXE (MinGW-w64) win32/win64**
 3. Decompress and move wkhtmltox/bin/wkhtmltopdf.exe where your executable is or specify their location in the WkHtmlToPdf object constructor.